 Can you say “#SayCheeseburger?”
 I can and OH did we!
 I made these Kraft Cream Cheese Stuffed Cheeseburgers for dinner the other night.
 They were a HUGE hit and I have to say they were very tasty and cheesy!

 I was doing some grocery shopping at Walmart and noticed they carried some great ranch dressing flavors by Kraft.

 I picked up the Cheesy Ranch flavor thinking I could use it on some cheeseburgers.
 I also thought my boys would like the Cheesy Ranch flavor on their french fries or even when they make chicken nuggets.
 We call my youngest son “Condiment King,” he loves all condiments and piles them high on all his food.
 He is a ranch dressing fan, so I knew he would certainly love the Cheesy Ranch flavor.

-I decided to give my cheeseburgers and extra kick my mixing the Kraft Cheesy Ranch with Kraft Philadelphia Cream Cheese and make stuffed cheeseburgers.
+I decided to give my cheeseburgers an extra kick by mixing the Kraft Cheesy Ranch with Kraft Philadelphia Cream Cheese and making stuffed cheeseburgers.